 CAPA offers a variety of programs to the community to help raise awareness about child abuse and its effects on the community.
-For more information about CAPA’s outreach programs, please contact April Fletcher-Clark, Outreach Coordinator, at 843.524.4350 or email@example.com.
+For more information about CAPA’s outreach programs, please contact April Fletcher-Clark, Director of Programs, at 843.524.4350 or email@example.com.

-Elementary and Middle School Child Abuse Awareness and Peer Abuse/Violence Prevention
+Comprehensive Elementary School Child Abuse and Neglect Prevention Education

 Adolescent Pregnancy Prevention Programs